shapiromatron/bmds-server/docs/inputs.rst

 - ``id`` <int or string>: Can be used as a unique identifier for each dataset to correspond to existing frameworks external to the BMDS server; returned in the output so results can be mapped externally to BMDS server application.
+- ``dataset_name`` <string>: Dataset name which which is used as the title of generated reports, eg. "Smith 2017: Relative Liver Weight in Male SD Rats"
 - ``xlabel`` <str, default to "Dose">: the x-label on plot outputs
 - ``ylabel`` <str, default to "Fraction affected" for Dichotomous or "Response" for Continuous>: the y-label on plot outputs